ronit22203/PredictML-Production/notebooks/README.md

 # Healthcare Appointment No-Show Prediction Pipeline

+*note - Notebook was refined from its original form, does not contain output for code cells - yet*

 ## Project Overview
 This project implements a comprehensive machine learning pipeline for predicting healthcare appointment no-shows.
 The pipeline is split across three notebooks, each focusing on a specific aspect of the ML workflow.